cloudfoundry-attic/cf-mssql-broker/README.md

 nssm start cf-mssql-broker
 ```

-## Integrating into a Cloud Foundry deployemnt
+## Integrating into a Cloud Foundry deployment

 You need admin access to a Cloud Foundry deployment to add a new service broker.